-4.7 Security
+4.5 Security

-4.7.1 Change password
+4.5.1 Change password

-To change the password, first choose the user you want to change password.
-There are two default users - admin and maintain.
-Only admin user can access Security Page.
-Enter old password and new passwordthen press "Apply" button to change password of the user.
+To change password, first choose User that want to change password.
+There are two default Users - admin and guest.
+Only admin user can access Security page.
+Enter old password and new password then click on "Apply" button to change password of the User.